The My Off Road Radio, MORRFlate Off Road 4 Tire Inflation Deflation Kit- Inflate, Deflate, Equalize up to 4 Tires at Once!

 What is a MORRFlate?

 The MORRFlate 4 Tire Inflation Deflation Kit is our invention taken from a conglomerate of ideas on the market for off road inflation and deflation systems.
 We looked at various other designs on the market that use different components, in different ways.
-After 3 years of development, finding all of the best parts that work together seamlessly and effortlessly, and then testing it in rugged terrains such as The Rubicon Trail, and Fordyce, we have finally hit a final product!
+After 4 years of development, finding all of the best parts that work together seamlessly and effortlessly, and then testing it in rugged terrains such as The Rubicon Trail, and Fordyce Creek Trail, we have finally hit a final product!

-The MORRFlate 4 Tire Inflation Deflation Kit is an off road tire inflation/deflation system.
+The MORRFlate 4 Tire Inflation Deflation Kit is a portable, off road tire inflation/deflation system.
 It is plug-n-play, ready to go out of the box.
 There is no setup required.
 There is no installation required.
 Just throw it in your rig and go wheeling!

 You can use it to inflate and deflate your tires without moving air hoses between tires, or constantly squatting to check PSIs.